daohoangson/go-socialcounters/README.md

 #### Further configuration

-Depending on your need, you may want to enable dedicated memcache for improved performance.
+ * Depending on your need, you may want to enable dedicated memcache for improved performance.
+ * Modify `app.yaml` and change the `WHITELIST` and/or `BLACKLIST` environment variables to secure and prevent other people from abusing your app.

 ### Heroku